EndPointCorp/end-point-blog/2023/01/using-devise-for-authentication-without-database-stored-accounts.md

 end
 ```

-Note how we specify the `authentication_keys` to be `email` and `password`.
-The same fields that `Devise::Strategies::CustomAuthenticatable` uses to run the validation logic, and are defined as attributes in `User`.
+Note how we specify the `authentication_keys` to be `email` and `password`, the same fields that `Devise::Strategies::CustomAuthenticatable` uses to run the validation logic, and are defined as attributes in `User`.
 These can be anything really.
 The nice thing about using `email` and `password` in particular is that Devise's default views and controllers already work with these fields, so no additional changes and configurations need to be done if we follow that convention.

 With all this, we're basically plugging some of our code right into the middle of Devise's logic for authentication and leveraging the rest of the functionality provided by it, like automatic views and controllers and such.
 As we'll see next.